Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: TMLE for Treatment Effect VIM

-\subsubsection{Overview of TMLE}
+\subsection{Overview of TMLE}

 A plug-in estimator (also called substitution estimator) applies the target parameter mapping directly to an estimate of relevant components.
-For example, a simple substitution estimator of ATE is $\psi_n = \frac{1}{n} \sum_{i=1}^{n} (\bar{Q}_n(1,w_i) - \bar{Q}_n(0,w_i))$, where the relevant component is $\bar{Q}_0(A,W)$.
+For example, a simple substitution estimator of ATE is $\Psi(Q_n^0) = \frac{1}{n} \sum_{i=1}^{n} (\bar{Q}_n^{0}(1,w_i) - \bar{Q}_n^{0}(0,w_i))$, where the relevant components are the conditional mean of the outcome and the marginal distribution of the covariates (same as VTE).
 The advantage of a plug-in estimator is that it always respects the global constraints on the data distribution and that the estimand is a particular function of the distribution.
-A targeted maximum likelihood estimator is a plug-in estimator that generally consists of two steps: 1) obtain an initial estimate $\PP_n^{0}$ of the data-generating distribution $\PP_0$ (or the relevant portion $Q_0$ of $\PP_0$), and 2) update this initial fit (denote the updated fit as $\PP_n^*$) such that an optimal bias-variance tradeoff for the parameter of interest is achieved~\cite{LaanTLCI2011}.
-The second step in practice often contains iterative update steps and the stopping criterion is that $P_nD^*_{\PP_n^*} = 0$ is solved, where $D^*_{\PP_n^*}$ represents the EIC at the TMLE updated fit $\PP_n^*$.
+A targeted maximum likelihood estimator is a plug-in estimator that generally consists of two steps: 1) obtain an initial estimate $\PP_n^{0}$ of the data-generating distribution $\PP_0$ (or the relevant portion $Q_0$ of $\PP_0$), and 2) update this initial fit.
+It uses a path through $\PP_n^{0}$ the canonical gradient and computes the TMLE update along that path through the maximum likelihood estimator of the fluctuation parameter~\citep{LaanTLCI2011}.
+The second step in practice often contains iterative update steps and the stopping criterion is that $P_nD_{\Psi_2, \PP_n^*}^* = 0$ is solved up till desired approximation ($o_p(n^{-\frac{1}{2}})$), where $D_{\Psi_2, \PP_n^*}^*$ represents the EIC at the TMLE-updated fit $\PP_n^*$.